KatePaulauskas/body-fat-percent-calculator/README.md

 ***First Time User:*** A new user can easily navigate through the application by following on-screen instructions to input their personal measurements and receive their body composition analysis.

-***Returning User:*** Users returning to the application can input new measurements to track changes in their body composition over time and have option to skip procedure and measurements instructions.
+***Returning / Frequent User:*** Users returning to the application can input new measurements to track changes in their body composition over time and have option to skip procedure and measurements instructions.

 ***Interested Parties:*** Health and fitness professionals can use the application to assist clients in understanding their body composition and developing personalised fitness plans.

-## Structure
-Program Flowchart / Logic
+## Logic

+The application's logic flows as follows:

+1. User inputs are collected through a series of prompts (date, name, gender, age, weight, skinfold measurements).
+2. Each input is validated for format and plausibility.
+3. Upon successful validation, the data is stored in a Google Sheets document 'measurements', ensuring user data privacy and easy access for future reference.
+4. The application calculates the body fat percentage, body fat weight, and lean body mass using the provided data.
+5. Results are displayed to the user
+6. The calculated results are stored in a Google Sheets document called 'results'.
+7. Summary and personalised recommendations and presented to the user.
+8. User is given the option to run the program again or exit.

 ## Data Storage Model
 User data and calculated results are stored in a Google Sheets.
 The document comprised of two separate worksheets: 'measurements' and 'results'.
 The data does not contain any sensitive information.